What to Do in the Event of a Breach

 Call the Cyber Incident Response Coach Hotline: 1 (800) 817-2665

-In the event of a loss or damage to covered property, provide the claims department with the following:
+In the event of a loss or breach, provide the claims department with the following:

-- Description of the property involved (including a description of how, when, and where the loss or damage occurred)
+- Description of the breach or suspicion of the breach (including a description of how, when, and where the breach occurred)

-- Notify the carrier if a law may have been broken
+- Notify the adjuster if a law may have been broken

 All supplemental claim information and general claim correspondence must be sent to:

 AJGRMS Claims Department